England beat Australia in Wheelchair World Cup opener

 - Players to watch

-Australia started stronger and moments after Diab Karim had a try disallowed, they forced a goal-line drop out and an error from Rob Hawkins allowed Karim in for the opening score.
+In front of a record crowd for the sport of 3,033, Australia started stronger and moments after Diab Karim had a try disallowed, they forced a goal-line drop out and an error from Rob Hawkins allowed Karim in for the opening score.

 England were patient as Australia dictated play and on 19 minutes, Coyd, the brother of coach Tom, got through.